Write-up & photo by Christoph Böttcher

-The featured skatepark is part of internationale gartenschau hamburg 2013 (igs), a landscaping exhibition that has been around since the 1970's.
+The featured skatepark is part of internationale gartenschau hamburg 2013 (igs), a landscaping exhibition that has been around since the 1970’s.
 In recent years, having a skate park as part of this exhibition has become a matter of good form.
 Almost 1500 sqm of perfectly shaped concrete, peppered with ledges, rails, curbs and parking blocks now make up one of the most generous parks ever built for a Gartenschau.
-The park is also home to one of the largest bowls in Northern Europe, complete with snake run and proper pool coping.
+The park is also home to one of the largest bowls in Northern Europe, complete with snake run and pool coping all around.

 Everything has been built by Minus Ramps, a company from Germany that has made a name for itself by building great parks all over Europe.
 The kind of parks you actually want to skate.
 Hit them up when your local town is thinking about “doing something for the youth”.